 In all instances, the duties of the assistant must be fairly and equitably assigned, and the demands placed upon the assistant must not be unreasonable.
 The generally accepted measure for setting graduate assistant assigned workloads is time.
-As in other major research universities, Purdue assumes that a half-time appointment entails an average of 20 hours of service per week.
+As in other major research universities, Purdue assumes that a half-time appointment entails 20 hours of service per week.
 There is the expectation that a master’s student receiving funding as a research assistant will complete a thesis, unless other arrangements have been made with the student’s advisor.

 Typical Teaching Assistant duties include class or lab preparation time, laboratory contact (lectures and non-lecture), office hours for student contact, grading homework assignments, grading lab reports, and consultation with supervising staff member.
 However, duties do vary with every course and faculty member.
 Duties and expectations of a Research Assistant are specified by the respective advisor.

 Students registering as Exam or Degree Only are not eligible to be funded on an assistantship.

 Policy for Contact Teaching Assistants